Retirement decision with addictive habit persistence in a jump diffusion market: The Financial Model and Optimization Problem

-The agent expects to maintain the standard of living during the working and retirement periods, and has habit persistence.
-We formulate the standard of living, or the consumption habit level, as the weighted average of the consumption in the past time, plus a decaying term.
-To be precise, we define the habit level $h^{t,c,h}$ for $t\in [0,T]$ and $h >0$ as
+The agent aims to maintain the standard of living during both the working and retirement periods, and exhibits habit persistence.
+To capture this, we formulate the standard of living, or the consumption habit level, as a weighted average of past consumption levels, with a decaying term.
+To be precise, we define the habit level $h^{t, c, h}(s)$ for $s \in [t, T]$ and $h > 0$ as